-The fees will offset “the steep costs of managing re-entry protocols and procedures,” said Anguilla Tourist Board officials in a statement.
 Visitors staying at pre-approved properties for fewer than three months will be subject to fees starting at $300 for individual travelers staying five or fewer days.
 Couples will be charged $500, while families will pay $300 for the main traveler and $250 for each additional family member.

 Antigua and Barbuda

-A negative COVID-19 test result no older than seven days before the expected arrival date is required for all visitors, who should bring a printout with them.
+A negative COVID-19 test result no older than 7 days before the expected arrival date is required for all visitors, who should bring a printout with them.
 They must all complete a Traveler Accommodation form online before arrival.
 Failure to comply will result in travelers being denied entry.

-Americans will need to bring a negative COVID-19 PCR test no older than 72 hours before boarding AND take another test upon arrival.
+U.S. travelers will need to bring a negative COVID-19 PCR test no older than 72 hours before boarding AND take another test upon arrival.

 Additionally, visitors have to fill out a travel authorization process online and pay a $75 fee.
 Travelers will also be tested at the airport and have to quarantine at their accommodation until the results are ready, which typically takes four to eight hours.